SLEEP APNEA TREATMENT

 Do you often wake up feeling dizzy and tired?
 Do you have mouth dryness during the night?
 Then you may have sleep apnea.
 It is a common sleep disorder that often goes undiagnosed and can severely affect your general health and wellbeing.
 The association between your oral health and sleep apnea is significant.
-At Robichaux Family Dentistry in Los Angeles, we have successfully helped many patients manage their sleep apnea and protect their oral structures.
+We have successfully helped many patients manage their sleep apnea and protect their oral structures.

 What Is Sleep Apnea?

 Sleep apnea occurs when your airways get compressed or partially close during sleep.
 This causes interruptions in your normal breathing, making you wake up often with a loud, grunting noise.
 You may have little memory of these episodes, but the interruptions can affect your sleep quality.

 The most standard type of sleep apnea is obstructive sleep apnea (OSA).
 In this condition, your tongue collapses against your soft palate as your muscles relax during sleep, causing compression in your airways.
 This disorder not only causes exhaustion but also makes you snore loudly.
 Snoring is the first noticeable symptom of sleep apnea.
 If left untreated, sleep apnea can cause fatigue, strokes, hypertension, depression, diabetes, headaches, cardiac problems, and other oral health problems.

 Sleep apnea can adversely impact your life when left untreated.
 Fortunately, there are alternative treatment options available to you that can help manage the disorder.
 The first step in sleep apnea treatment is making lifestyle changes.
 If your sleep apnea is caused by smoking or obesity, you should work on these harmful factors.
 By quitting smoking, losing weight, and living a healthier lifestyle, you can manage your sleep apnea.
 Other treatment options include: